I love smoothies—particularly, green smoothies.

-Turmeric and ginger have long been used in traditional medicine to remedy various healthy problems including gastrointestinal problems and inflammation, writes Healthy Eating SF Gate.
+Turmeric and ginger have long been used in traditional medicine to remedy various healthy problems including gastrointestinal problems and inflammation.

 Cinnamon, one spice that pairs perfectly with any banana smoothie is also a medicinal spice.
 According to Joseph Nordqvist and Megan Ware RDN LD of Medical News Today, cinnamon has been used (and highly prized) in Ancient Egypt since 2000 BC as a panacea to treat things like coughing, arthritis and sore throats.